 Here are some of the questions we are most frequently asked by our clients.
 If you have a specific question that is not answered here, please call us at

-EFR is Iowa’s first Employee Assistance program provider.
-We have been serving employer groups since 1975.
+EFR is Iowa’s first Employee Assistance program provider- serving employer groups since 1975.
 Our EAP is full service!
 In addition to providing up to 6 counseling sessions (per set of circumstances per year), we have a number of other services to meet the needs of employees and employers.
-We integrate wellness program deliverables into our EAP at no additional charge.
-Employers get monthly motivators, quarterly campaigns, access to assessment resources and an annual Culture Audit at no additional fee.
-We provide support via our 24 hour call center staffed 365 days a year with Master’s level clinicians.
-Our response time to crisis is unparalleled and we customize our approach to the specific needs of the client and the situation.
-We have over 7000 counselors all over the country ready to serve our clients.
-Our retention rate has consistently remained at 98%, and customer satisfaction rate averages 95%.
+We integrate wellness program deliverables into our EAP including monthly motivators, quarterly campaigns, access to assessment resources and an annual Culture Audit at no additional charge.
+We provide support via our 24-hour call center staffed 365 days a year with Master’s level clinicians.
+Our response time to crisis is unparalleled and we customize our approach to meet the specific needs of each company situation.

 referral, and brief counseling.
 Therefore, your EAP counselor will do a thorough assessment of your current situation.
 This means your counselor will work with you on your presenting concerns, but will also gather information about other areas of your life to assess how they all come together to create your current circumstances.